-You may be tearing your hair out.
-You may even be staring into your little one’s eyes and asking them – out loud – what they actually want from you.
+Maybe you even find yourself staring into your little one’s eyes and asking them – out loud – what they actually want from you.

 This post contains affiliate links, which means that I may receive a commission, at no extra cost to you, when you purchase from my link.
 You can read our full disclosure policy here.

 Coping with an unsettled child at night